Chiton

-They are also sometimes known as gumboots or sea cradles or coat-of-mail shells or suck-rocks, or more formally as loricates, polyplacophorans, and occasionally as polyplacophores.
+They are also sometimes known as sea cradles or coat-of-mail shells or suck-rocks, or more formally as loricates, polyplacophorans, and occasionally as polyplacophores.

 Chitons have a shell composed of eight separate shell plates or valves.
 These plates overlap slightly at the front and back edges, and yet articulate well with one another.
 Because of this, the shell provides protection at the same time as permitting the chiton to flex upward when needed for locomotion over uneven surfaces, and even allows the animal to curl up into a ball when dislodged from rocks.
 The shell plates are encircled by a skirt known as a girdle.

 Habitat

 Chitons live worldwide, from cold waters through to the tropics.
 They live on hard surfaces, such as on or under rocks, or in rock crevices.

 Some species live quite high in the intertidal zone and are exposed to the air and light for long periods.
 Most species inhabit intertidal or subtidal zones, and do not extend beyond the photic zone, but a few species live in deep water, as deep as 6000 m.

 Chitons are exclusively and fully marine, in contrast to the bivalves, which were able to adapt to brackish water and fresh water, and the gastropods which were able to make successful transitions to freshwater and terrestrial environments.